Kodemannen/t-rex-runner/README.md

 ## t-rex-runner for AI training

-Game is modified slightly for easier web scraping.
+Modified for easier web scraping for AI training.

 the trex runner game extracted from chrome offline err page.